Ask a doctor about a prescription for DESFERIN 500 mg POWDER FOR INJECTABLE SOLUTION OR INFUSION

 Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Driving and operating machines
+Driving and using machines

 Use in children

-Use in the elderly
+Use in elderly

-The reconstituted Desferin solution can be further diluted with commonly used infusion solutions (NaCl 0.9%, glucose 5%, Ringer's solution, Ringer-Lactate solution, peritoneal dialysis solution such as Dianeal 137 Glucose 2.27%, Dianeal PD4 Glucose 2.27%, and CAPD/DPCA 2 Glucose 1.5%).
+The reconstituted Desferin solution may be further diluted with commonly used infusion solutions (NaCl 0.9%, glucose 5%, Ringer's solution, Ringer-Lactate solution, peritoneal dialysis solution such as Dianeal 137 Glucose 2.27%, Dianeal PD4 Glucose 2.27%, and CAPD/DPCA 2 Glucose 1.5%).

-Desferin is usually administered once a week by slow intravenous infusion for the last 60 minutes of a dialysis session or 5 hours before the dialysis session, depending on the aluminum concentration in the blood.
+Desferin is usually administered once a week by slow intravenous infusion during the last 60 minutes of a dialysis session or 5 hours before the dialysis session, depending on the aluminum concentration in the blood.

 The dose of Desferin is 5 mg per kilogram of body weight.